 “Getting my MSW from the Sandler School of Social Work at FAU is one of the best decisions I have made.
 Undoubtedly, I will continue to recommend the MSW program to friends and colleagues.
 The faculty’s efforts and dedication make the program outstanding.”

 Thank you for your interest in our Master of Social Work (MSW) program at Florida Atlantic University.
 The mission of the MSW program is to educate competent and compassionate social workers for advanced clinical social work practice with children, adolescents, adults, elders, couples, families and groups.
 MSW graduates possess critical thinking skills and engage in evidence-based clinical practice, with a deep respect for human diversity and strengths and with a desire to continue lifelong learning and professional development.

-According to the Bureau of Labor Statistics, Social Work is one of the fastest growing careers in the U.S. Since its inception in 2000, our MSW program has continued to grow.
-Our School is ranked #2 of top MSW Social Work Schools for 2017 according to student reviews from GraduatePrograms.com.
+According to the Bureau of Labor Statistics, Social Work is one of the fastest growing careers in the U.S. Since its inception in 2000, our MSW program has continued to grow and is ranked as a Top 100 MSW program by U.S. News & World Report.

 Our MSW program can be completed in two, three, or four years for students whose bachelor’s degree is in a discipline other than social work.
 We also offer a two, three, four, or five semester Advanced Standing program for students who have achieved a solid foundation in social work from an accredited Bachelor of Social Work program within the last five years.